jhalon/jhalon.github.io/_posts/2020-04-14-utilizing-syscalls-in-csharp-1.md

 Overall, the point of this blog post series will be to explore how we can use direct system calls in C# by utilizing unmanaged code to bypass EDR and API Hooking.

-But, before we can start writing the code to do that, we must first understand some basics concepts.
+But, before we can start writing the code to do that, we must first understand some basic concepts.
 Such as how system calls work, and some .NET internals - specifically managed vs unmanaged code, P/Invoke, and delegates.
 Understanding these basics will really help us in understanding how and why our C# code works.

 Alright, enough of my ramblings - let's get into the basics!

 ## Understanding System Calls

 In Windows, the process architecture is split between two processor access modes - __user mode__ and __kernel mode__.
 The idea behind the implementation of these modes was to protect user applications from accessing and modifying any critical OS data.
-User applications such Chrome, Word, etc. all run in user mode, whereas OS code such as the system services and device drivers all run in kernel mode.
+User applications such as Chrome, Word, etc. all run in user mode, whereas OS code such as the system services and device drivers all run in kernel mode.

 <p align="center"><a href="https://outflank.nl/blog/wp-content/uploads/2019/06/Picture4.png"><img src="https://outflank.nl/blog/wp-content/uploads/2019/06/Picture4.png"></a></p>